integration-os/connections/catalog/destinations/shopify/docs/transformations/header.md

 ### IP Whitelisting

-To enable Buildable to connect to your database, please ensure that your firewall accepts incoming requests from the following IP addresses:
+To enable Buildable to connect to your Shopify instance, please ensure that your firewall accepts incoming requests from the following IP addresses:

 `35.245.232.82` `35.245.100.81`